 Etiquette Excursion with Mona Johnson

 Join me weekly as I answer your questions and share ideas as we explore the journey to good manners!
-Send your questions or comments to the Inland Valley News, 2009 Porterfield Way, Suite C, Upland, CA 91711, email to:editor@inlandvalleynewscom or email, email@example.com.
+Send your questions or comments to the Inland Valley News, 2009 Porterfield Way, Suite C, Upland, CA 91786, e-mail to email@example.com or e-mail, firstname.lastname@example.org.

-Mona Johnson is the CEO of Personnel Best a consulting firm specializing in how to conduct effective meetings, public speaking, team building, leadership development, microphone etiquette, networking, organizational and self-awareness.
+Mona Johnson is the CEO of Personnel Best a consulting firm specializing in how to conduct effective meetings, teaching public speaking, team building, leadership development, microphone use, networking, organizational and self-awareness.